Man-X98/telegram_bot_controlled_leds/README.md

 # telegram_bot_controlled_leds
 <h1>Control your LEDs with a simple telegram bot </h1>
-  <p>This simple NodeMCU sketch lets you control an addressable LED strip with up to two telegram bots with simple commands.
+  <p>This simple NodeMCU sketch lets you control an addressable LED strip with up to two telegram bots and simple commands.
     I did not find a good system yet to choose induvidual colors.
 All colors have to be programmed into the sketch. </p>

   <h4>Parts</h4>